fosslight/fosslight-guide-en/features/3_maintenance.md

 ```

 ## Upgrading the DB version
-How to upgrade DB version using [MyBatis Migrations](https://mybatis.org/migrations/migrate.html) (Version upgrade script is provided starting from v1.4.9)
+How to upgrade DB version using [MyBatis Migrations](https://mybatis.org/migrations/migrate.html) (It is provided from the version that migrates from v1.4.11 to 1.5.0.)

 1. Modify DB connection information in migration/migration/environments/development.properties file.
     ```